tronghieu220403/PE-Injection-Virus/README.md

 ### Modify bytes code of the virus section

-In Windows Assembly (MASM), bytes code of `call` instruction is `0xe8 0x??
+In Windows Assembly (MASM), bytecode of `call` instruction is `0xe8 0x??
 0x??
 0x??
 0x??`, where `0x??
 0x??
 0x??
 0x??` is the distance between the end of that instruction and the address of the called function.
-In `main` function of `virus.c`, I called to an "EmptyFunction" function so we will modify bytes code in that call instruction to call back to the original victim entry point.
+In `main` function of `virus.c`, I called to an `EmptyFunction` function so we will modify bytecode in that call instruction to call back to the original victim entry point.

 Folder structure
 ----------------